huaien-zhang/huaien-zhang.github.io/_pages/about.md

 Hello, I'm Huaien Zhang, a Postdoctoral Fellow at The University of Hong Kong, working under the supervision of Prof. Ho Chen (IEEE Fellow).
 My research interest lies in compiler and program analyzer, software security/reliability, and AI4SE/SE4AI.
 My research focuses on applying techniques such as program analysis, automated testing, and deep learning to enhance the security and reliability of system software.

-I earned my Ph.D. in Computer Science from The Hong Kong Polytechnic University, where my research was supervised by Prof. Yu Pei and co-supervised by Prof. Shin Hwei Tan.
+I earned my Ph.D. in Computer Science from The Hong Kong Polytechnic University, where my research was supervised by Prof. Yu Pei and Prof. Shin Hwei Tan.
 Prior to my PhD, I completed my M.Eng. in Software Engineering at Fudan University under the supervision of Prof. Min Yang (Changjiang Scholar).

 # 🔥 News
 * <span style="color:#030399">**2025.12:**</span> Selected as a PC Member for ISSTA 2026.
 Submissions welcome!